FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 For each remaining signature corresponding to an algorithm suite supported by the FC-BGP speaker, the FC-BGP speaker processes FC-BGP UPDATE message validation with the following steps.
 As different FC segments are independent, it is recommended to verify FC segments parallelly.

 <!-- TODO: need more details or figures -->
 - Step 1: Locate the public key needed to verify the signature in the current FC segment.
 To do this, consult the valid RPKI router certificate data and look up all valid <AS Number, Public Key, Subject Key Identifier> triples in which the AS matches the Current AS Number (CASN) in the corresponding FC segment.
-Of these triples that match the AS number, check whether there is a SKI that matches the value in the Subject Key Identifier field of the FC segment.
+Of these triples that match the AS number, check whether there is an SKI that matches the value in the Subject Key Identifier field of the FC segment.
 If this check finds no such matching SKI value, then mark the entire FC segment as 'Not Valid' and stop.

 - Step 2: Compute the digest function (for the given algorithm suite) on the appropriate data.
 To verify the digital signature in the FC segment, construct the sequence of octets to be hashed.
 Note that this sequence is the same sequence that was used by AS that created the FC Segment (see {{fcbgp-update}}).
 The elements in this sequence MUST be ordered exactly as shown in the generation process.
 Note that if an FC-BGP speaker uses multiple AS Numbers (e.g., the FC-BGP speaker is a member of a confederation), the AS number used here MUST be the AS number announced in the OPEN message for the BGP session over which the FC-BGP UPDATE message was received.
 All three AS numbers in one FC segment follow this rule.